submariner-io/submariner-website/src/content/community/role-ecosystem/_index.en.md

 **Service Discovery**: Submariner provides an implementation of the Multi-cluster Services API (MCS API), an initiative within the
-Kubernetes ecosystem aimed at standardizing the management of services across multiple Kubernetes clusters, and follows its core principal of “namespace seamness” whereby Kubernetes namespaces behave consistently and seamlessly across interconnected clusters.
+Kubernetes ecosystem aimed at standardizing the management of services across multiple Kubernetes clusters, and follows its core principal of “namespace sameness” whereby Kubernetes namespaces behave consistently and seamlessly across interconnected clusters.

 **Use Cases**: It is well-suited for scenarios where you need to create a unified permanent network across geographically distributed clusters, ensuring seamless pod-to-pod communication and service discovery.